SaalimMaliksGH/Real-Estate-Tool-RAG-/README.md

 - "What's the current 30-year mortgage rate?"
 - "What factors affect mortgage rates?"
-- "What are the latest trends in real estate?"
+- "What are the latest trends in the news?"
 - "What was the mortgage rate on March 20, 2025?"

 ## 🎨 Project Structure